readium/readium-js-viewer/README.md

 ## Development

-**Initial setup:**
+**Git initialisation:**

 * `git submodule update --init --recursive` to ensure that the readium-js-viewer chain of dependencies is initialised (readium-js, readium-shared-js and readium-cfi-js)
-* `npm run prepare` (to perform required preliminary tasks, like patching code before building)

-Note that the above command executes the following:

-* `npm install` (to download dependencies defined in `package.json` ... note that the `--production` option can be used to avoid downloading development dependencies, for example when testing only the pre-built `build-output` folder contents)
-* `npm update` (to make sure that the dependency tree is up to date)

-**Git branch initialization:**

-* `git submodule foreach --recursive 'git checkout BRANCH_NAME'`
-* or simply `cd` inside each repository / submodule, and manually enter the desired branch name: `git checkout BRANCH_NAME` (Git should automatically track the corresponding branch in the 'origin' remote).
+* `git submodule foreach --recursive 'git checkout BRANCH_NAME'` (or simply `cd` inside each repository / submodule, and manually enter the desired branch name: `git checkout BRANCH_NAME`) Git should automatically track the corresponding branch in the 'origin' remote.

 Advanced usage (e.g. TravisCI) - the commands below automate the remote/origin tracking process (this requires a Bash-like shell):